ctm/mb2-doc/README.md

 bordering on unusable.
 It can, however, be used either via IRC (primarily for nostalgia) or a web interface.

-Please be aware that all of the pain points documented herein will be addressed.

 ### Closed source

 Mb2 is closed source, because it's hard to put toothpaste back in the